blipdelivery/BlipDocumentation/source/index.html.md

 Parameter | Description
 --------- | -----------
-deliveryID | String deliveryID of a delivery created using `createNewDelivery` storeID (Http only) | String of the storeID you recieved when signing up with blip
+deliveryID | String deliveryID of a delivery created using `makeDeliveryRequest` storeID | String of the storeID you recieved when signing up with blip

 > Example response: